Pony-House/Client/info/dev/preparing-changelog.md

-- SCSS files migration
+- SCSS files migration.
 - src/start.jsx is the main start app now. src/index.jsx is to start the app using the Vite.
 - New resizeWindowChecker added.
 - hljs size box issues fixed.
 - OLD DragDrop removed.
 - OLD RawModal removed.
 - Drag drop file fixed.
-- Emoji limite size fix
+- Emoji limite size fix.
-- Some parts from the space category css is fixed
+- Some parts from the space category css is fixed.
 - No Room messages view fixed.
 Now the message will not appear if the space has at least a category or room.
-- Open Url to image viewer added
+- Open Url to image viewer added.
-- Video media - CSS and HTML update
+- Video and audio media - CSS and HTML update.
-- global.alert - function fixed
+- global.alert - function fixed.
+- room category button issue size fixed.